solvvy/mobile-sdk-sample-app-android/README.md

 That's it!
 You are ready to test `Solvvy` SDK integration in your app.

+"urlWebSupport" when Solvvy SDK is not able to reach out the API for security issues (SSL failed), Solvvy SDK will create a support option to redirect to this web support page.

 ```java
 SolvvySdk solvvySdkInstance = SolvvySdk.getInstance();
 Persona.Builder persona = new Persona.Builder();